 Communication is key when it comes to specifying exactly what you require from a translation agency.
 What are you looking to achieve with the translated text?
 What is the translation going to be used for?
 All these requirements need to be communicated to the translation agency in question.
 You’ll get the best results from keeping in regular contact with your translation service provider and outlining your intended audience.
 You don’t want a technical jargon piece for a catalogue or a legal piece as a sales brochure.
 Style and delivery are important, and you need to clarify this early on.

 It may be tempting to approach foreign language students, but it can be extremely risky.
-Learning a language isn’t the same as learning the skills you need to be able to effectively translate a document or interpret a conference call for example.
-It would be similar to expecting a medical student to perform a major operation, without the practice and the know-how the chance of a good outcome is fairly slim.
+Learning a language isn’t enough to effectively translate or interpret.
+It’s like expecting a medical student to perform a major operation without practice and know-how, which would result in a slim chance of success.

 Translating into a language is one thing but making sure that the dialect is also correct is another.
 You wouldn’t translate a text into an American English document if your client was British, and the same goes for many other languages too.
 Make sure you do your homework and find out who your target audience are, and which dialect of a language is most suitable.